 Low-Glycemic Index Fruits

-Prunes are dried plums, rich in dietary fiber and vitamin K. Prunes provide several favorable health benefits.
+Prunes are dried plums, rich in dietary and vitamin K. Prunes provide several health benefits.
 Moreover, they belong to the list of fruits with the lowest Glycemic Index.
 But, to be on the safe side, do not eat too many of these; as they are dried and have more carbohydrates.
-Instead, fresh plums are a good alternative, with a GI of 39.
+Instead, fresh are a good alternative, with a GI of 39.

 have a low Glycemic Index and are a good source of dietary fiber.
 They only provide small amounts of essential nutrients but are easy to eat as a healthy snack.